Downstreet looks to line up tenants as new apartments near completion

 Construction is in the home stretch and applications for leases are now open for the 26-unit Marsh House apartment complex in downtown Waterbury.

-Project managers at Downstreet Housing & Community Development say they are aiming for a June 3 ribbon-cutting and grant opening ceremony and they have begun to work on lease applications for tenants interested in the new studio, one- and two-bedroom units.
+Project managers at Downstreet Housing & Community Development say they are aiming for a June 3 ribbon-cutting and grand opening ceremony and they have begun to work on lease applications for tenants interested in the new studio, one- and two-bedroom units.

 Plans to construct housing on the site date back to soon after Tropical Storm Irene which flooded downtown Waterbury in August 2011.
 The former two-story home on the site and its additions were heavily damaged and later demolished as the costs to restore them exceeded their value.
 The resulting vacant lot was used for parking from 2019 until construction on the Downstreet project began last year.
 Along the way, the property’s sale needed approval from the Edward Farrar Utility District voters.
 The district inherited ownership of the property from the village municipality, which was dissolved in 2018.
 In October 2022, the voters overwhelmingly approved the sale to the Barre nonprofit housing agency.